storj/docs/app/dcs/third-party-tools/mongodb/page.md

 Ops Manager is a management platform that makes it easy to deploy, monitor, back up, and scale MongoDB on your own infrastructure.

 MongoDB Enterprise supports a variety of cloud-native deployment options.
-This gives you and your apps access to locally deployed MongoDB clusters alongside direct access to MongoDB clusters running in the MongoDB Atlas cloud.&#x20;
+This gives you and your apps access to locally deployed MongoDB clusters alongside direct access to MongoDB clusters running in the MongoDB Atlas cloud.

 For the complete documentation for the service, see: <https://github.com/jasonmimick/total-cluster>

 ## Before you begin

 If you haven't yet, create a [Storj DCS account](https://www.storj.io/signup) before following the rest of the tutorial.
-Make sure to [](docId:Ch4vLynsEqyT2-3qDEBiy) and [](docId:pxdnqsVDjCLZgeEXt2S6x).&#x20;
+Make sure to [](docId:Ch4vLynsEqyT2-3qDEBiy) and [](docId:pxdnqsVDjCLZgeEXt2S6x).

 ## Procure a Kubernetes cluster

 Your first step is to procure a Kubernetes cluster.
-This full example will require 5 to 7 worker nodes with 2 nodes having at least 8 gb of ram.&#x20;
+This full example will require 5 to 7 worker nodes with 2 nodes having at least 8 gb of ram.

 Next, set up your S3-compatible Gateway (formerly known as Tardigrade gateway) for total-cluster, or you can use our [](docId:yYCzPT8HHcbEZZMvfoCFa).
 Check out the details for that over in the [gateway chart](https://github.com/jasonmimick/total-cluster/tree/master/addons/tardigade-gateway) in total-cluster.